hbashton/VIIPER/docs/clients/csharp.md

 - **Zero external dependencies**: Uses only built-in .NET libraries

 !!! note "License"
-    The C# SDK is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
+    The C# client library is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
     The core VIIPER server remains under its original license.

 ## Installation